AspireOne/aura/README.md

 - Rate limiting to prevent abuse
 - Automatic conversation expiry
 - Character-based history limiting
-- Slash commands for configuration
+- Simple ! commands for configuration
 - More - this guide was written after 20 minutes of development, lol.

 ## Prerequisites